Gulf Coast Native sheep

-The Gulf Coast Native is a breed of sheep native to the U.S. states bordering the Gulf Coast.
-Also occasionally known as the Louisiana Scrub, Pineywoods Native or simply Gulf Coast sheep, the breed is a mix of many of the sheep varieties which populated the Southern United States during the European colonization of the region.
+The Gulf Coast Native is a breed of sheep found in the U.S. states bordering the Gulf Coast.
+Also occasionally known as the Louisiana Scrub, Pineywoods Native or simply Gulf Coast sheep, the breed is a mix of many of the sheep varieties brought to the Southern United States during the European colonization of the region.
 It is now an exceedingly rare breed, but one valuable for its ability to adapt to the hot humid climate of the Gulf Coast.

 History

 The bloodlines of Gulf Coast Native sheep can be traced back to the original proliferation of Churra sheep in the New World during the 15th century by the Spanish.
 Later, these Criollo-type sheep mixed intermittently with British and French breeds.
 Some strains may also show Tunis influence.

 Thousands of Gulf Coast sheep roamed free range over pastures in the South, except for regular roundups.
 In an age before modern husbandry methods, these sheep adapted to the climate of the South or perished, breeding in decades of resistance to the conditions of the region.
 Eventually special strains the breed appeared based on the area, such as for Louisiana, Texas, or Florida.

 By the mid 20th century, Gulf Coast Native sheep supplied nearly all the raw wool for the Southern United States and hundreds of thousands of them were in existence.
 However, post-World War II, deworming medications and other advances were widely introduced to the sheep industry in the United States, meaning more modern breeds with greater production capacity could be introduced to the South.
 This led to a precipitous decline in the numbers of Gulf Coast Native sheep.
 Since 1994, there has been a breed association for Gulf Coast Native sheep.

 Gulf Coast Native sheep are listed "critical" on the conservation priority list of the American Livestock Breeds Conservancy, and are included in Slow Food USA's Ark of Taste.
 Research flocks have been kept by the University of Florida, Louisiana State University, and by the USDA Agricultural Research Service in Arkansas.
 Zoo Atlanta has also acquired a flock.